HaozhanSun/hearthstone-copilot/README.md

 For issues and questions:
 1. Check the troubleshooting section
-2. Review the debug logs
+2. Review the logs in the GUI
 3. Test individual components
 4. Open an issue with detailed information